eBPF Basics (Part 1)¶

 Uprobe hook (facultative explanation)¶

-(facultative explanation) When you set up an uprobe, the kernel will use the inode of the binary to be able to identify which processes are (or will be) running this binary.
+(facultative explanation) When you set up a uprobe, the kernel uses the inode of the binary to locate it in memory and determine where to place the breakpoint (described below).

 Important

 The inode is the Linux equivalent of the FCB (File Control Block), which you learned about in the theoretical part of the course.
 You can consider that they represent the same thing.
-Please remember both terms for the exam as M. Mathy uses both.
+Please remember both terms for the exam.

 (facultative explanation) To be able to execute your eBPF code when the uprobe is hit, a breakpoint is placed at the beginning of the function you are hooking.
 This breakpoint is placed in the virtual address space of the process, not in the code within the program on the disk.
 The breakpoint is a software interrupt (